argouml-tigris-org/argouml/src_new/README.txt

 If not, there is a problem with the downloading on your computer.
 Please have a look at http://argouml.tigris.org in the FAQ and then consider posting an issue.

+Modules:

+If you downloaded the modules archive, which contains the support for code generation of other languages then Java, then put their jar files in a subdirectory named ext.

+Memory:

+If you have plenty of memory and wants ArgoUML to be able to handle large projects, try: java -Xms250M -Xmx500M -jar argouml.jar

+Batch mode:

+The following is an example of how ArgoUML is run in batchmode: java -jar argouml.jar -batch -command "org.argouml.uml.ui.ActionOpenProject=test.zargo" -command org.argouml.ui.cmd.ActionGotoDiagram=A -command "org.argouml.uml.ui.ActionSaveGraphics=test.PNG"
+Instead of "test.zargo", it may be better to include the complete path, e.g. c:\Documents and Settings\YourNameHere\My Documents\test.zargo

 Have fun!